jgomer2001/pipelines-plugin/README.md

 ## Plugin configuration

 OpenSearch provides endpoints for handling configuration settings of plugins as well as Java classes for reading those.
-However when it comes to large, complex, and nested JSON hierarchies, like the settings this plugin requires, OpenSearch facilities are not convenient.
+However when it comes to large, complex, and nested JSON hierarchies, like the settings this plugin may require, OpenSearch facilities are not convenient.
 For this purpose, an additional endpoint was implemented in order to retrieve and supply configuration settings.
 This allows to pass complex JSON objects without hassle.
 Under the hood everything is converted into a big string and stored as a single setting in Opensearch.

-Take a look at the file `settings.json` found in the root directory of this repo and complete the section regarding policy stores according to the policy created previously.
-Note data is explicitly supplied here: no pointers to URLs.
+Check the file [settings.json](https://raw.githubusercontent.com/jgomer2001/pipelines-plugin/refs/heads/main/settings.json) and fill the value corresponding to the policy store URI.

 With a complete settings file, transfer it to the server and call the endpoint `/_plugins/cedarling/settings`: